gagle/node-tftp/README.md

 ---

-<a name="client"></a>
+<a name="client_object"></a>
 __Client__

-Each of the following methods takes an `options` parameter.
-One option available is `userExtensions`, an object with properties to send along with a GET or PUT operation.
+Each of the following methods take an `options` parameter.
+One option available is `userExtensions`, an object with properties that can be sent with a GET or PUT operation.
 For example:

 ```javascript
 var options = {